BungHolem32/BrainPop/README.md

 JWT_SECRET=z1vn8ZLxTeSYMdQOwOHajPER3bgih47xp8N9DpSxpxPSuWQfvRjUvq4f4beyuW5D
 ```

-- edit your info in the '.env' file
-- you will need to create database according to your setting below
+- create database name according to the setting below
 - type composer install
-- for migration and seeds type `artisan migrate --seed`
+- migrate all tables, seed some data by typing `artisan migrate --seed`
+- type `artisan serve`
-- you are ready to go
+- click on this  [http://localhost:8000](http://localhost:8000]) and you ready to go.